Chicago Sun-Times: 1980s

-The 1990s
+1990s

 In mid-1991, veteran crime reporter Art Petacque, who had won a Pulitzer Prize in 1974, left the paper.
 Almost ten years later, Dennis Britton, who had been the paper's editor at the time of Petacque's retirement, told the Chicago Reader that Petacque's departure, which was described at the time as a retirement, was involuntary.
 "I had problems with some of the ways Art pursued his job," Britton told the Reader.

 In September 1992, Bill Zwecker joined the Sun-Times as a gossip columnist from the troubled Lerner Newspapers suburban weekly newspaper chain, where he had written the "VIPeople" column.

 In September 1992, Sun-Times sports clerk Peter Anding was arrested in the Sun-Times newsroom and held without bond after confessing to using his position to set up sexual encounters for male high school athletes.
 Anding was charged with aggravated criminal sexual assault and possession of child pornography.
 In September 1993, Anding pleaded guilty to arranging and videotaping sexual encounters with several teenage boys and fondling others.
 He was sentenced to 40 years in prison.

-In 1993, the Sun-Times fired photographer Bob Black without severance for dozens of unauthorized uses of the company's Federal Express account and outside photo lab, going back more than three years and costing the company more than $1,400.
+In 1993, the Sun-Times fired photographer Bob Black without severance for dozens of unauthorized uses of the company's Federal Express account and outside photo lab, going back more than three years and costing the company more than $1,400 (.)
 In February 1994, however, Black rejoined the paper's payroll after an arbitrator agreed with the paper's union that dismissal was too severe a penalty.
 At the same time, the arbitrator declined to award Black back pay.

 In 1993, longtime Sun-Times reporter Larry Weintraub retired after 35 years at the paper.
 Weintraub had been best known for his "Weintraub's World" column, in which he worked a job and wrote about the experience.
 Weintraub died in 2001 at age 69.